Khloe Kardashian Reportedly Hiding Her Ring Finger Amid Tristan Thompson Engagement Rumors

-Khloe Kardashian has been suspiciously hiding her left ring finger since she was spotted last week wearing a huge diamond sparkler, which fueling rumors that she and Tristan Thompson may be engaged.
+Khloe Kardashian has been suspiciously hiding her left ring finger since she was spotted last week wearing a huge diamond sparkler, which is fueling rumors that she and Tristan Thompson may be engaged.

 According to a June 28 report by People Magazine, just days after Khloe Kardashian was seen wearing the huge diamond ring, Kim Kardashian posted a photo of herself with Khloe and their two young daughters, Chicago West and True Thompson.
 In the photo, Khloe is holding both of the babies, and hiding her left ring finger from the camera.